Best Exercises to Grow Glutes Not Thighs

 This is something many people ask about and a question I wondered myself while studying to become a personal trainer.

-Because while strengthening their lower body and growing their glutes, many women do see thigh growth – specifically in the quadriceps (or the front of your thighs).
+Because while strengthening your lower body and growing your glutes, many women do see thigh growth – specifically in the quadriceps (or the front of your thighs).

 And while this overall leg strength is what some women want, others prefer to only grow their butt while keeping their thighs slim.